NickMcConnell/FAangband/docs/guide.rst

 hence "you did WHAT!" face-palm deaths.
 This really should be cleaned up and refactored, but placing here for now.

-WARNING.
-I have yet to defeat Angband.
-This is a compilation of some of the better tips I've learned while trying to explore the depths... (to Level ~35).
-Additional advice would be greatly appreciated!

 Start simple
 ````````````

-Begin your Angband career as a warrior.
+Begin your FAangband career as a warrior.
 Warriors are relatively simple to
-begin with, and are less likely to be eaten by a pack of jackals.
+begin with, and are less likely to be eaten by a pack of wild dogs.

 Focus!
 ``````

-Angband is a very harsh game, in that the character you've been playing for months could be killed by a single careless action.
+FAangband is a very harsh game, in that the character you've been playing for months could be killed by a single careless action.
 Playing when tired or drunk is probably a good way to leave yourself with nothing but a sad tale to share on the forums.
 If you have the ability to sense monsters or traps then